amogrr/RandomStuff/README.md

 substring.py - Program to find the longest palindrome substring, both dynamically and via brute force

+powerset.py - Trivial program to generate the powerset of array a

 permute.py - O(n*n!) program to print permutations of a string